 The price and interest rate of a bond are determined at auction.
 The price may be greater than, less than, or equal to the bond's par amount (or face value).
-(See prices and interest rates in recent auctions.)
+(See rates in recent auctions.)

 The price of a fixed rate security depends on its yield to maturity and the interest rate.
 If the yield to maturity (YTM) is greater than the interest rate, the price will be less than par value; if the YTM is equal to the interest rate, the price will be equal to par; if the YTM is less than the interest rate, the price will be greater than par.

 Here are some hypothetical examples of these conditions:

 |Discount (price below par)||30-year bond

 Issue Date: 8/15/2005

 |4.35%||4.25%||98.333317||Below par price required to equate to 4.35% yield|